On this page

 - gyms and weight loss clinics

-- child care centres, private schools and private tertiary educational institutions.
+- child care centres and private schools.

 - the need to protect health information from unexpected uses beyond individual healthcare

 - the important role of health and medical research in advancing public health.

 To promote these ends, the Privacy Commissioner has approved two sets of legally binding guidelines, issued by the National Health and Medical Research Council (NHMRC).
 Researchers must follow these guidelines when handling health information for research purposes without individuals' consent.
 The guidelines also assist Human Research Ethics Committees (HRECs) in deciding whether to approve research applications.
 The guidelines are produced under sections 95 and 95A of the Privacy Act.
 The guidelines are:

 - Guidelines under Section 95 of the Privacy Act 1988, which set out procedures that HRECs and researchers must follow when personal information is disclosed from a Commonwealth agency for medical research purposes.

 - Guidelines under Section 95A of the Privacy Act 1988, which provide a framework for HRECs to assess proposals to handle health information held by organisations for health research (without individuals' consent).
 They ensure that the public interest in the research activities substantially outweighs the public interest in the protection of privacy.